awsdocs/amazon-ec2-user-guide/doc_source/monitoring-scripts-intro.md

-# Deprecated: Collecting metrics using the CloudWatch monitoring scripts<a name="monitoring-scripts-intro"></a>
+# Deprecated: Collect metrics using the CloudWatch monitoring scripts<a name="monitoring-scripts-intro"></a>

 **Important**
 The CloudWatch monitoring scripts are deprecated\.
 We provide information about the monitoring scripts for customers who have not yet migrated from the deprecated monitoring scripts to the CloudWatch agent\.